MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## Add apps to Microsoft Teams

 1. Open the Power Apps app in Teams, select **Build**.
-1. Select the team you've installed the CoE Starter Kit in, and then select **Installed apps**.<!--note from editor: Edit okay?
-I wasn't sure how this step went.-->
+1. Select the team you've installed the CoE Starter Kit in, and then select **Installed apps**.
 1. Select **Apps**, and then select **Edit** for the app you want to add to Teams.

       ![Edit the app in Teams.](media/tips-link2.png "Edit the app in teams")